CFF-Stack/IMT-542-I3/ReadMe.md

 If no data is present for some states, they will be excluded from the visualization and CSV export.

-📈 Future Enhancements
+📈 Future Enhancements?
+(TBD)
 Support for additional data sources (e.g., hazard severity, economic impact).

 Enhanced interactive visualizations.

 Automated updates for new disaster data.

-Happy data exploration! 🚀
+Happy data exploration! 🚀 *Generated with the Assistance of ChatGPT, edited for consistency, content and cohesion.